 - a.
 Attend IBC meetings; - b.
 Be up-to-date on relevant biosafety protocols administered by CSUF (this will be facilitated through the BSO); - c.
 Represent the interests of the surrounding community with respect to the environment and public health; - d.
-Review all applications submitted to the committee; and - f.
-Must not have an affiliation (financial or otherwise) with the University.
+Review all applications submitted to the committee; - f.
+Must not have an affiliation (financial or otherwise) with the University; and - g.
+No conflict of interest